Fees and funding

 The decision to study at University is a financial investment, so it is vital that you check what funding is available and apply for it as soon as you can.
 There are consequences of late payment of fees so we recommend that you sort out your finances before you even start with us.
 The date when your fees have to be paid depends on the category of student you fall under:

-As a UK/EU student, you are required to pay your fees in full by the 5th November 2018 If you area January start student your fees are due on 25 February 2019.
+As a UK/EU student, you are required to pay your fees in full by the 4th November 2019.
+If you are a January start student your fees are due on 24 February 2020.

 Where you are unable to make payment by this deadline you will find that progressively you will be restricted from our facilities and systems.
 The restrictions or Holds are automatic and are imposed by our systems.
 To ensure that you are not affected you should ensure that you arrange funding with Student Finance England or your Sponsor before you enrol.
 If you will be paying your fees yourself you need to ensure funds are transferred to us a soon as possible and you request assistance from us if you have trouble raising the funds.